CaioCeretta/bytegrad/hooks-mistakes/src/app/UpdatingObjectState/explanation.md

-# useState / useEffect mistake 3: Updating object state
+# useState / useEffect "Mistake" nº 3: Updating object state

 Let's say we have this state